jrm2k6/cloudder/README.md

 with:
 - publicId: publicId of the resource to rename
 - toPublicId: new public id of the resource
-- options: options for your uploaded image, check the cloudinary documentation to know more
+- options: options for your uploaded resource, check the cloudinary documentation to know more

 renames the original picture with the toPublicId id.